manossaratsis/manossaratsis.com/content/portfolio/projects/grid-of-the-future.md

 > It is becoming clear that future-proofing the grid will require high-fidelity mapping of the interaction between the built environment and the energy system.

-This video presentation was developed during my time at [NRG Energy](https://www.nrg.com).
+This video presentation was developed with [Ed McCullough](https://www.linkedin.com/in/ed-mccullough-09315921/) during my time at [NRG Energy](https://www.nrg.com).
 It uses Rutland, VT as a case study to illustrate how distributed energy resources can operate together to form a virtual power plant and offer energy flexibility to a small community.